muxammad/C/src/Basic/Basic-Syntaxs/Data-Types/float/readme.md

 - **double**: Typically 8 bytes in size.
 - **long double**: The size may vary but is usually larger than `double`.

-These data types provide different levels of precision and range, with `long double` offering the
+These data types provide different levels of precision and range, with `long double` offering the highest precision.

 ## Code Example